Battle of Abukir (1799): Battle

 The French then proceeded to attack the second Ottoman line, which was strongly defended.
 The French attack, bombarded by Ottoman and British ships, was repulsed, but the western side of the peninsula was poorly supported by the Anglo-Ottoman fleet; two French probing attacks on the eastern side were driven back with British naval gunfire support.^{p.
 365} As the French retreated, hundreds of Ottoman troops emerged from their fortifications and set in pursuit of the retreating French, beheading the corpses of dead Frenchmen.
 After the rout of the Ottoman soldiers defending the first line, Napoleon contemplated moving his artillery batteries to the two hills in front of the second line, which was heavily defended and seemed impervious to attack.
-But seeing that the western bay of Aboukir extended like a cape, and moved his artillery there.
-This allowed the French batteries to bombard the Ottoman's right flank.
+But seeing that the western bay of Aboukir extended like a cape, he moved his artillery there.
+This allowed the French batteries to bombard the Ottomans' right flank.
 The Ottomans maneuvered their right flank slightly inland, leaving a small gap in their line.
 At this juncture, Murat saw an opportunity with an opening in the Ottoman line and numerous Ottoman soldiers emerging out of the protection of their fortifications to mutilate the French dead, and charged his cavalry at the scattered Ottomans.
-A wave of panic spread through the Ottoman army, all the way to their defensive lines, and within minutes Murat found himself charging deep into the Ottoman encampment, where he found Pasha's tent.
+A wave of panic spread through the Ottoman army, all the way to their defensive lines, and within minutes Murat found himself charging deep into the Ottoman encampment, where he found Mustafa Pasha's tent.
 The Pasha emerged before Murat and fired a pistol at him, wounding him in the jaw.
 Murat swung his sabre at the Pasha's right hand, cutting off two of his fingers and ordered his men to seize him.